MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-2-Definitions-Words-Terms/subpart-2.1-Definitions/section-2.101.md

 *Executive agency* means an executive department, a military department, or any independent establishment within the meaning of 5 U.S.C.
 101, 102, and 104(1), respectively, and any wholly owned Government corporation within the meaning of 31 U.S.C.
 9101.

-*Facilities capital cost of money* means “cost of money as an element of the cost of facilities capital” as used at 48 CFR 9904.414 - Cost Accounting Standard - Cost of Money as an Element of the Cost of Facilities Capital.
+*Facilities capital cost of money* means “cost of money as an element of the cost of facilities capital” as used at 48 CFR 9904.414—Cost Accounting Standard—Cost of Money as an Element of the Cost of Facilities Capital.

 *Federal agency* means any executive agency or any independent establishment in the legislative or judicial branch of the Government (except the Senate, the House of Representatives, the Architect of the Capitol, and any activities under the Architect's direction).

-*Federally-controlled facilities* means -
+*Federally-controlled facilities* means—

 (1) Federally-owned buildings or leased space, whether for single or multi-tenant occupancy, and its grounds and approaches, all or any portion of which is under the jurisdiction, custody or control of a department or agency;